Covariance Expressions for Multi-Fidelity Sampling with Multi-Output, Multi-Statistic Estimators: Application to Approximate Control Variates: Synthetic Numerical Examples

-This formulation is consistent with both determinant minimization used for optimal weight determination in~\eqref{eq:OptWei}, and variance minimization in the single ACV case.
-Since the covariances $\var{\cv}$ and $\cov{\vec{Q}, \un{\vec{\Delta}}}$ are functions of the number of estimator samples ($N_0$, $N_i$, $N_{i*}$, etc.), the required preliminary covariances are used to find the optimal sample allocation.
 Optimal allocations are found using the MXMCPy library\footnote{\url{https://github.com/nasa/MXMCPy}} \cite{MXMCPy} for mean ACV and single-statistic MOACV estimators.
-Since MXMCPy does not offer optimization for variance estimation, the Scipy optimization library\footnote{\url{https://docs.scipy.org/doc/scipy/reference/optimize.html}} is used for variance estimators.
+Since MXMCPy does not offer optimization for variance estimation, the Scipy optimization library\footnote{\url{https://docs.scipy.org/doc/scipy/reference/optimize.html}} is used for variance estimators with optimizers SLSQP and SHGO.

 The procedure in Section~\ref{sec:numerical} and Section~\ref{sec:application} estimates variance matrices.
-Traditional CV estimation of covariance matrices, however, may suffer from losing positive-definiteness \cite{PDCov}, which leads to negative variance estimates.
-In these cases, any negative variance estimate in the following sections is set to zero.
-Next, the results in the following sections consider variance reduction, defined as the variance of a MC estimator divided by the variance of a multi-fidelity estimator.
-Finally, we use the following acronyms in the following sections.
+Traditional CV estimation of covariance matrices, however, may suffer from losing positive-definiteness \cite{PDCov}, which may lead to negative variance estimates. \Rb{Since our results directly compare variances, the diagonals of the covariance matrix, we set any estimated negative variances to zero.} Next, the results in the following sections consider variance reduction, defined as the variance of a MC estimator divided by the variance of a multi-fidelity estimator\Ra{, $\var{\vec{Q}_{MC}(\set{Z})}/\var{\vec{Q}_{MF}(\set{Z})}$, so that it indicates how many times smaller the variance of the control variate estimator is compared to MC.
+Higher variance reduction corresponds to better estimator performance.} Finally, we use the following acronyms in the following sections.
 An MOACV estimator that estimates a single statistic, such as the mean or variance, is denoted as single MOACV (S-MOACV).
 An MOACV estimator that estimates multiple statistics is denoted as combined MOACV (C-MOACV).